r7uaz0n/jekyll-now/_posts/2017-4-18-day-eleven.md

 ![image_of_sketch2](https://r7uaz0n.github.io/images/sketch2.jpg)

-(not the most organized sketch but it's something) :)
+(not the most neatest sketch but it's something) :)

 - Nice to use and see the ```||``` operator in action.
 - count++ does same as count +=1